-MAN 216 - Small Business Management 3 Credits
+MAN 216 - Sma

+Il Business Management 3 Credits

-Examines the elements necessary for the successful formation of a new small business.
-It is also designed to enhance the skills of those already involved in the operation of a small business.
-The course includes the development of a complete small business plan.
-(Contact hours - 45)
+Examines the elements necessary for the successful formation of a new small business and to enhance the skills of those already involved in the operation of a small business.
+This course includes the development of a complete small business plan.